-CDWC is open to all writers residing in the area of Chorley and surrounding districts.
+CDWC membership is by invitation and is open to all writers/poets residing in the area of Chorley and surrounding districts.
 We aim to help writers and poets of all abilities develop their writing talent, showcase and demonstrate their work in an atmosphere of friendship, respect and care for each other.
-In particular, we aim to treat every person equally, regardless of their age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex, or sexual orientation
+In particular, we aim to treat every person equally, regardless of their age, disability, race, religion or belief, sex or sexual orientation

 All our meetings and events are held in a centrally located venue or online so that members may attend physically or virtually.
 We are committed to ensuring that every subscribing member is able to attend our activities, so we will reassess our access requirements to meet the needs of new members.

 All communications, whether formal or general enquiry should be addressed to the Circle’s email address, namely email@example.com All the officials of the Management Committee have access to this email address and will ensure that your communication is processed correctly.

 We aim to organise a range of workshops and events that suit the interests of all our members and meet the needs of a wide variety of writing genres.
 When new members subscribe, we are open to new ideas.